-Why is content optimization important, what does it take to get your content on the first page of Google or other search engines?
+Why is content optimization important, what does it take to get your content on the first page of Google or other search engines rankings?

-SEO is less about working the right title, keywords, meta description & body copy in content than it’s about ensuring the messaging of the content intent with the visitor’s needs and how to meet them.
+SEO is less about working the right title, keywords, meta descriptions & body copy in content creation than it’s about ensuring the messaging of the user intent with the visitor’s needs and how to meet them.

-Additionally, planning/optimizing for keywords, title tags, or meta descriptions, it is the job of the Search engine optimization to find solutions for hidden site architecture problems, navigation problems, site speed problems and usability concerns and find how to solve them.
+Additionally, planning/optimizing for keywords, title tags, or meta descriptions, it is the job of the Search engine optimization to find hidden site architecture problems, navigation problems, site speed problems and usability concerns and find how to solve them.

-Whether you’ve hired a search engine optimization consultant, contracted with a service or are handling Search engine optimization in house, you have to spend the resources necessary for the SEOs to do their job.
+Whether you’ve hired an SEO strategy consultant or digital marketing consultant, contracted with a service or are handling Search engine optimization in house, you have to spend the resources necessary for the SEOs to do their job.

 SEOs should do regular site checkups, conducting your site through a number of tools looking for problems and how to solve them.
 Whether it be linking issues or other roadblocks the search engines could fail to solve these issues and will prevent your content from getting the attention that it deserves.
-There’s no sense creating content only to make it fall on deaf ears or hidden eyes.
+There’s no sense creating high-quality content only to make it fall on deaf ears or hidden eyes.
 Fantastic content deserves excellent optimization and a content marketing strategy to top the google search.

 Both are necessary for long term web marketing success.
-Content optimization is a popular term nowadays, and one that is on the minds of most marketing agencies.
+Content optimization and Content marketing is a popular term nowadays, and one that is on the minds of most marketing agencies.
 But it is a term that’s broadly understood and misapplied, with negative implications both for agencies and their clients.

-What exactly is content optimization and why is content optimization important?
+What exactly is content optimization and why is content strategy important?

 Here are four things you need to contemplate when optimizing content:

-Have you found the right balance with regards to publishing content?
+Have you found the right balance with regards to publishing quality content?

 Does the content address topics the audience is interested in?

 In case the answer is no, then your content is not optimized and misses the ranking algorithm.

 Useful content and relevance shouldn’t be confused.
-A blog article or a piece of content, for instance, maybe relevant to its audience, but provides nothing of value when it comes to organic search.
+A blog article or a piece of content, for instance, maybe relevant to its audience but provides nothing of value when it comes to organic search.
 It is essential for brands to ascertain if there are 100 bits of identical content or when the content is unique.
-This relates back the stage on frequency.
+This relates back the stage on keyword frequency.
 A brand may produce content in large volume, however, this provides the reader nothing fresh and creates a foul user experience.
-In case your content does not assist your intended audience to resolve an issue or better understand the trend then it isn’t optimized.
+In case your content does not assist your intended audience to resolve an issue or better understand the trend, then it isn’t a perfectly optimized content.

-To know if your content is optimized, click here and put your content to the test.
+To know if your entire content is optimized and search engine friendly, click here and put your content to the test.